BESSER-PEARL/BESSER_WME_standalone/README.md

 ```

 This runs the Redis stack, which also includes the Redis JSON module.
 You can now instruct
-Apollon Standalone to use Redis by setting the `APOLLON_REDIS_URL` environment variable.
+BESSER WME Standalone to use Redis by setting the `APOLLON_REDIS_URL` environment variable.

 ```bash
 APOLLON_REDIS_URL="" npm start